0ddguy/administrator_toolkit/README.md

 # Administrator Toolkit
 ## Toolkit for Active Directory Administration
-The Administrator Toolkit is a custom tool written on PowerShell that provides a wrapper for many Active Directory PS Cmdlets allowing users to interact with the domain controller, computer objects, and user accounts more efficiently.
-It allows administrators to run automated scripts, and queries to nodes and user objects.
+The Administrator Toolkit is a custom tool written on PowerShell that provides a wrapper for many Active Directory PS Cmdlets allowing users to interact with the domain controller, query computer objects and user accounts more efficiently as well as a framework for automation.

 ## Installing (Windows)

 The utility includes its own installer, adding it to a system is as simple as running the install.bat file located in the root of the install folder.
-The toolkit will be installed in the C:\Administrator_Toolkit directory and a shortcut will be created on the desktop.
+The toolkit will be installed in the C:\ProgramData\Administrator_Toolkit directory and a shortcut will be created on the desktop.
 Because a lot of the cmdlets used perform administrative actions, the program needs to be started using an account with domain admin permissions.

 ## Usage